Q. What is the difference between Graduation and Convocation?

 A. No, you must participate in the convocation ceremony affiliated with your graduation.
 For example, if you graduate in Spring, you cannot choose to participate in the Fall Convocation ceremony.
 If you want to attend the Fall Convocation instead, you would need to declare your intent to graduate for October.

-Q. My Faculty has a ring/pinning ceremony.
+Q. My Faculty has a ring/pinning/other ceremony.
 Is that my Convocation?

 A. No, a ceremony organized by a Faculty is NOT your Convocation.
-Your Convocation date is established by the University of Manitoba; all prospective graduates will be advised of that date 6 – 8 weeks prior to the ceremonies.
+Your Convocation date is established by the University of Manitoba; the schedule is posted on the umanitoba website as soon as it is available.

 Q. When can I expect to receive information about convocation?

-The Registrar’s Office will send out information by e-mail to your um e-mail account 6-8 weeks prior to the Convocation associated with your graduation date.
+The Registrar’s Office will send out information by e-mail to your umanitoba e-mail account starting 6-8 weeks prior to the Convocation associated with your graduation date.
+(N.b: E-mails will be sent to February graduates 6-8 weeks prior to your February graduation date; a further e-mail will be sent to you prior to Spring Convocation.)
 You will be asked to make sure that we have your full legal name to print on your parchment.
 You will also be asked whether or not you will be attending the convocation ceremony.
 It is important to respond to these requests by the due dates stated in the e-mail.

-The later you declared your graduation, the closer to Convocation you will receive your e-mails.
+The later you declared your graduation, the closer to Graduation/Convocation you will receive your e-mails.